jessecambon/tidygeocoder/README.md

 ## Installation

-To install the stable version from CRAN:
+To install the stable version from CRAN (the official R package servers):

 ```
 install.packages('tidygeocoder')